ngayet/tparbre/readme.md

 We can print the tree like a real tree.
 We can reset the whole tree.

-The "print like a real tree" feature print the point like this : distance from origin time 10, truncated to integer.
+The "print like a real tree" feature print the point like this: distance from origin time 10, truncated to integer.
 We print only the first 6 lines to prevent terminal width limit.

 ## Note

-We have setuped comments to generate html documentation through Doxygen.
+We have setup comments to generate html documentation through Doxygen.